- What Is Liposuction?

 Virtually any area of your body that contains a stubborn fat deposit can be treated by liposuction.
 In most cases, patients seek out liposuction to help reshape their:

-More than one area of your body can be treated at a time, most often in a single office visit.
+More than one area of your body can be treated at a time, most often in a single procedure.
 In certain cases where patients have a higher BMI (body mass index), more than one session may be recommended.

 Who Is a Candidate for Liposuction?